MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 ## Part 2: Alloy Reads - Files (Traefik Access Logs)

 Beyond container stdout and stderr logs, we often need to collect structured application logs from files.
-In this example, we're using Traefik as a reverse proxy.
+In this example, we're [using Traefik to generate logs](https://github.com/MarcusHoltz/grafana-loki-alloy-homelab-monitoring-stack/tree/main/2-Alloy-Reads-Files-Traefik-Access-Logs).

 Traefik will write access logs in JSON format to a file.
 This gives us rich information about every HTTP request hitting our infrastructure.